Pilar Ordovas: Artists' estates

 Pilar Ordovas expanded to the US in 2015.
 Her inaugural exhibition in New York was a collaboration with the Eduardo Chillida estate.
 Chillida: Rhythm-Time-Silence featured works rendered in corten steel, granite and alabaster from San Sebastián, Spain, where the artist lived and worked.
 This was the first major exhibition of the artist's work on US soil for 25 years and introduced a new generation of art lovers and collectors to Chillida's work Following Chillida: Rhythm-Time- Silence in New York, the exhibition travelled to the Nelson-Atkins Museum of Art in Kansas City, Missouri (May-December 2017), where seven works by Chillida were presented in the museum's sculpture park, among sculptures by Alexander Calder, Henry Moore and Claes Oldenburg.

+Personal

+Ordovas married Simon Astaire in 2018, with whom she has a daughter Paloma.